snowflakedb/pdo_snowflake/README.rst

 .. |win-vs-version| replace:: VS16 8.0.16

+.. note: Snowflake supports only thread-safe versions of PHP.

 To build the PHP driver for Windows:

 #.
 Download and install the PHP SDK software: